(last updated: 24 January 2021)

 Click here to read an account of Jane and Alfred's family and life and times.

 Joseph was born at sea while his parents were emigrating from England to Australia on the SIR ROBERT SALE.
-He grew up in Carngham working initially as a labourer and then as the overseer of Philip Russell's Carngham station (pictured below in 1920).
+He grew up at Carngham where he worked as a labourer and later an overseer of workmen at Philip Russell's Carngham station (pictured below in 1920).
 In September 1870 Joseph applied to the local land board to lease a 15-acre block of land in the Carngham area.
 The Board, which was chaired by the former co-owner of Carngham station, John Simson, did not proceed with his application as Joseph was 'slightly under age'.
 It did recommend, however, that 'if possible' the application be granted in the future (The Ballarat Star, 5 September 1870).
 The following year the Smythesdale land board recommended Joseph's application to lease a 17-acre block of land there be granted.
 In 1877 Joseph married Julia Sophia Nice (1857-1927).
-Also from Carngham, Julia had been born at Bury St Edmunds in Suffolk.
-Margaret Barclay tells us that her parents were Robert Nice (1835-1912) and Sarah Gates (1825-1885) both of whom came from Rougham in Suffolk, where they were married in October 1856, and emigrated to Australia two years later (see the paragraph below).
+Also from Carngham, Julia had been born at Bury St Edmunds in Suffolk in England.
+Margaret Barclay tells us her parents were Robert Nice (1835-1912) and Sarah Gates (1825-1885) both of whom came from Rougham in Suffolk, where they were married in October 1856, and emigrated to Australia two years later (see the paragraph below).
 She adds that they had two boys in addition to Julia: James (1859-1943) and George Frederick Nice (1864-1947).
 James and George were born in Australia, both married Chibnall girls and both ended up living in Ballarat.
-As described below, they both attended their sister's funeral at Carngham in 1927.
+As described below, they also both attended their sister's funeral at Carngham in 1927.
 Robert Nice, who was then residing at Carngham, died in the Ballarat hospital in April 1912 after being kicked in the head by a horse.
 His funeral service was conducted at Joseph's Carngham residence and Robert was buried with his 'beloved wife' Sarah, who had died at Carngham in 1885, in the local cemetery.

 A colonist of 65 years, Mrs Julia Sophie Wright, died on Wednesday last.
 For the past three years, Mrs Wright, who was the wife of Mr Joseph Robert Wright, had resided at 'Clyde', 107 Drummond St South, prior to which the family home was at Carngham.
 It was in that district that the parents of the deceased lady settled when they first came to the colony.
 Mrs Wright was born in Bury St Edmunds Suffolk, England in 1857.
 The funeral took place on Friday from the home, 107 Drummond St, and the high regard and esteem enjoyed by Mrs Wright was made very evident by the many district residents as well as family and friends who had journeyed from a distance and witnessed the interrment in the Carngham cemetery.
 The casket, which was laden with floral tributes, was carried from the home by Messrs James Nice (brother), Syd, Roy and Norman (nephews) who with the undermentioned were the chief mourners: Mr J. R. Wright (husband), Mr and Mrs George Nice (brother and sister-in-law), Mesdames J. Stevens, A. C. Ferguson, J. E. Robertson, G. Hall and E. Nice (nieces).